Skip to main content

 As the digital transformation accelerates and computing becomes even more central to human activity, the environmental impact of our technical decisions will only grow.
 The choices we make today about algorithms, architectures, and energy sources will determine whether technology becomes part of the climate solution or remains part of the problem.

-The future belongs to organizations that recognize that sustainable computing isn't a constraint on innovation—it's a catalyst for it.
-The most successful companies will be those that build environmental responsibility into every technical decision, creating solutions that serve both human needs and planetary health.
+The future belongs to organizations that recognize that sustainable computing isn't a constraint on innovation.
+It's a catalyst for it.
+The most successful companies will be those that integrate environmental responsibility into every technical decision, developing solutions that serve both human needs and planetary health.

 Our industry has the talent, resources, and innovation capacity to lead the world toward a sustainable future.
-The question isn't whether we can build environmentally responsible technology—it's whether we will choose to do so before it's too late.
+The question isn't whether we can create environmentally responsible technology.
+It's whether we will choose to do so before it's too late.

 Further Reading: